UK-MAC/WMTools/README.md

 * `--graph`

-  This option will produce gnuplot graph scipts for every trace file provided.
+  This option will produce gnuplot graph scripts for every trace file provided.
   This requies two passes of the trace file and so can be quite slow.
   The file generated will be named with a .graph extension, and when run will generate a png.
 * `--functions`

-  This option produces an orderd list of functions consumption at point of high water mark - ordered by size.
+  This option produces an ordered list of functions consumption at point of high water mark - ordered by size.
   The file generated will be named with a .functions extension, but will be a text file.

 # WMHeatMap #